yogeshwaranm-turing/amazon-agentic/envs/hr_payroll/tools/interface_1/policy.md

 - The system should avoid over-fetching data.
 Summaries, such as those for payroll totals or time aggregates, should return only the most relevant fields.

-- All timestamps should follow ISO 8601 format.
+- All dates should follow ISO 8601 format.
 If a static date is needed, it should default to `2025-07-01`.

 ---